thatonedudemike/Simp_Scan/README.md

 # Simple Scanner Network Scanner

+***main.py needs to be ran with python3 in a terminal with sudo privileges, running inside the terminal on VS Code, Pycharm will suffice.***
+***Running code within the programs themselves with the "Shift + f5 / f10" features will cause the program to fail***

 This is just a simple Project for School at the moment i will be adding more to this eventully with new features to capture names of the devices on the network as well as make the Port Scanner more in depth.